Dartmouth-Data-Analytics-Core/GDSC-MGX-Pipieline/README.md

 - **run_tax2Func:** Boolean, one of "True" or "False" of whether to not to run the additional Snakemake module `workflows/function_to_taxonomy.smk` as part of the main workflow. *Note, this module can be ran as a standalone pipeline as well following the main pipeline*

 - **function_term:** Optional.
 A functional term of which to link taxonomy.
-This must be formatted identically to the Humann3 output.
+This must be formatted identically to the Humann3 output, OR a list of terms formatted as such ["termA", "termB", "termC"]

 - **metaphlan_analysis_type:** One of "rel_ab_w_read_stats" for estimated counts as well as relative abundance, or "rel_ab" for just relative abundances.
 See `metaphlan -h` for a list of additional possible arguments.